WoutDeRijck/vocab-pruning/README.md

 5. **Training**: Fine-tunes the model on the task
 6. **Evaluation**: Evaluates performance using official GLUE metrics
 7. **Analysis**: Reports vocabulary reduction and parameter savings

-## Extending the Code

-To add a new pruning method:
-1. Implement the vocabulary extraction function
-2. Implement the pruning algorithm
-3. Add a model setup function
-4. Update the argument parser and main pipeline

 ## Troubleshooting